apache/apisix-docker/README.md

 In stand-alone mode, APISIX uses `apisix.yaml` as the configuration center to store routing, upstream, consumer and other information.
 After APISIX is started, it will load the `apisix.yaml` file regularly to update the corresponding configuration information.

-The following command creates a configuration file for APISIX, and enables Stand-alone mode.
+The following command creates a configuration file for APISIX, and enables stand-alone mode.

 1. Create a APISIX configuration file in the current directory and use this file in the next step.